OHI-Science/ohibc/prep/README.md

 ## This repository

-Welcome to the repository for code and data related to __Changes in ocean health in British Columbia from 2001 to 2016__.
-For citation information see https://github.com/ohi-science/ohibc/.
+Welcome to the repository for code and data related to [__Changes in ocean health in British Columbia from 2001 to 2016__](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0227502).

+When using data and results from this OHI assessment, please cite as:

+> O’Hara CC, Scarborough C, Hunter KL, Afflerbach, JC, Bodtker K, Frazier M, et al. Changes in ocean health in British Columbia from 2001 to 2016.
+PLOS ONE.
+2020.
+Available: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0227502

 ## Code